by Mark D. Lerner, Ph.D.

 A wide spectrum of traumatic events are impacting our nation's schools.
 And, as a consequence, school systems are being charged with the responsibility of responding to school-based crises.
 In recent years, districts have been scrambling to develop comprehensive crisis response plans.
 We no longer question if a school will be faced with a tragedy, but when.

 Many factors contribute to the causes of school violence.
-Research is helping us to understand the relationship between violent television programs, movies, music lyrics and violent behavior.
+Research is helping us to understand the relationship between violent television programs, movies, music lyrics, text messages, and violent behavior.
 Additionally, the interactive nature of violent computer and video games is being investigated.
 We hear about the availability of guns and other weapons and we cannot ignore the data.

 There is a dramatic increase in alcohol and substance use among our children, peer pressure and gang involvement.
 We are learning about children who are tormented, teased and bullied, and then go on to harm themselves and others.
 We are seeing the effects of divorce, parents working long hours and an absence of parental supervision, training and example-setting.
 Today, there are relaxed curfews, a lack of respect for authority and a lack of family involvement with schools and a fundamental breakdown in interpersonal, face-to-face communication.
 There is a changing family structure as well—with a large number of single parent families, grandparents and extended family living in the home.

 Today, we are also seeing a growing trend of violence related to race and/or religion.
 This is particularly disturbing in light of the fact that diversity in America is rapidly increasing.
 The extent to which these variables are related to the quantitative and qualitative changes in violent school-based crises will become more apparent with time and with further empirical investigation.

 The inevitability of illness, accidents and loss may be accepted and even anticipated by schools that often view themselves as microcosms of our world.
 But why is there such a dramatic increase in deliberately-caused tragedies—those of intentional human design?